 Meets in Scotland

 There are some differences between the detailed guidance in Scotland and elsewhere in the UK.
-If you are attending a meet in Scotland, you will need to follow the guidance provided through the Scottish Government:
+If you are attending a meet in Scotland, you should read through our COVID-19 advice for Scotland and follow the guidance provided by the Scottish Government:

 UK Government travel advice